oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 ## Adding Samples for Okta CLI

-It's [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and we'd love your contributions!
+We'd love your contributions!
 If you want to setup a new sample, create a new repo that has the naming convention: `okta-<language and or framework name>-sample`.
 Ideally, it'd be a language and framework that we don't already have.
 But, if you want to submit a variation on an existing sample, we'd accept that too - just give it a unique name.

-Since Hacktoberfest runs off merged pull requests, we'll create the sample in the [okta-samples](https://github.com/okta-samples) GitHub org.
-You can then put up a pull request to it.

 ## Learn More About Okta, OAuth 2.0, and OpenID Connect